Anatomy of the infrapatellar fat pad

 The exact function of the infrapatellar fat pad is still under investigation, but it is believed to act as a reservoir for cells used to repair the knee after injury.
 It is also thought to play an important role in the shock absorption and mechanics of the knee during movement (Dragoo et al., 2012).

-Why causes infrapatellar fat pad impingement/inflammation?
+What causes infrapatellar fat pad impingement/inflammation?

-Fat pad impingement (see image below) occurs when the infrapatellar fat pad can become impinged (pinched) between the patella (kneecap) and the femoral condyle (large bony prominence at the end of the long bone of the thigh).
+Fat pad impingement occurs when the infrapatellar fat pad can become impinged (pinched) between the patella (kneecap) and the femoral condyle (large bony prominence at the end of the long bone of the thigh).
 Impingement causes microtrauma within the fat pad, resulting in pain, swelling and inflammation.
 When the fat pad becomes swollen the healing process becomes altered resulting in fibrotic changes within the fat pad.
 This in turn causes further repeated episodes of impingement, driving a vicious circle of pain, swelling and impingement (Bennell et al., 2004).

 Infrapatellar fat pad impingement can occur for many reasons, including: